Health & Safety

 Hand sanitizer stations will be available throughout the venue.

-Instituted CDC-recommended cleaning practices before, during, and after shows, particularly cleaning of “high touch” surfaces.
+CDC-recommended cleaning practices between shows, particularly cleaning of “high touch” surfaces.

 We remain committed to providing a safe and enjoyable atmosphere and livelihood for all performers, employees, and supporters of live entertainment, and thank everyone for their contribution to these mitigation efforts at this time.

 Q: Is Preservation Hall accessible to guests with disabilities?